chef-boneyard/delivery_self_guided_trial/aws.md

         cd ~/delivery-cluster

-2. Ensure you have an 'environments' folder
+2. Ensure you have an 'environments' directory

         mkdir environments